vruumllc/RP6502-TextEditor/README.md

 Currently supports up to 80 columns x 742 lines

-This is an LLVM-MOS C project
+This is an LLVM-MOS C project, but a binary build is included for you test out.